gio0oO/EGL314_Team-F_Project-Repository/grandMA3/HitWrongTarget.md

-## Hit Wrong Target
+## Hit Wrong Target Light Show
-The steps to achieving this ShowFile is also the same as for the Hitting the Correct Target ShowFile.<br>
+The steps to achieving this Light Show is also the same as for the Hitting the Correct Target ShowFile.<br>
 Just repeat the steps but change the dimmer color to Red.
 <br>
 Step 1:<br>